quackface1/ledgendary-platypus/README.md

 # ledgendary-platypus
-It's time for pizzato be eaten.
+It's time for pizza to be eaten.